 I know we have never met.
-You don’t know much about me unless you have read my “about me” section, and honestly, I probably know little to nothing about you.
-But if you are a mother, I’m going to guess that Mother’s Day is a time of celebration for you.
+You don’t know anything about me, and I probably know little to nothing about you.
+But if you are a mother, Mother’s Day is most likely a time of celebration for you.
 You wake up to burnt toast ready for you to eat in bed.
 There are flowers picked from the yard lying next to your pillow.
-You open gifts handcrafted with love and read cards made by tiny hands and broken crayons.
+You open the gifts handcrafted with love and read cards made by tiny hands and broken crayons.
 It’s a great day for you!
 As it should be!
 You should be celebrated for all the sacrifices you make for your family.
-You should be recognized and applauded for all of your hard work.
-Because being a mother?
+You should be recognized and applauded for your hard work because, being a mother?
 It’s not easy or always fun.

 But in the midst of your celebration this Sunday, can you do me a favor?
 Can you also remember and acknowledge her?
 She is the one hiding in the back of the church.
 Last pew.
-Staring at her feet with tissues in hand.
-She is also the one with tears in her eyes as she passes by the flowers, the Hallmark greeting cards, and the eye-catching #1 Mom necklaces.
-Because, you see, for her, Mother’s Day is not a time of joy.
-But rather heartache.
-It’s not a time in which she is remembered, but often forgotten.
-And it is a time when she feels alone.
+Staring at her feet with tissues in her hand.
+She also has tears in her eyes as she passes by the flowers, the Hallmark greeting cards, and the eye-catching #1 Mom necklaces.
+As you see, Mother’s Day is not a time of joy but rather a day of heartache for her.
+It’s not a time in which she is remembered but often forgotten.
+And it’s also a time when she feels alone.
 Painstakingly different.
 And less of a woman.
-It’s not by choice that she has chosen to not be a mother, but instead it has happened by force.
-The disease of infertility that affects the reproductive organs and destroys the dreams of 1 in 8 couples has caused her to feel this way.
+It’s not by choice that she has chosen not to be a mother; instead, it has happened by force.
+The disease of infertility that affects the reproductive organs and destroys 1 in 8 couples’ dreams has caused her to feel this way.

-I know you may not comprehend her thoughts.
-Or understand her feelings.
-And that’s okay.
+I know you may not understand her thoughts or feelings, and that’s okay.
 Because I know it’s hard when you haven’t walked in another person’s shoes.
-But in order to see her story and feel her pain, would you like to try?
+But to see her story and feel her pain, would you like to try?
 If so, let’s take a quick walk down memory lane.
 Is that okay?
-But make sure before you lace up your shoes, you grab a box of tissues because it won’t be easy.
-So if you ready, let’s take a deep breath in and out…because here it goes…
+But make sure before you lace up your shoes and grab a box of tissues because it won’t be easy.
+So, if you are ready, let’s take a deep breath in and out…because here it goes…

-I want you to first remember the excitement you had when telling your husband, or your best friend, sister or parents that you were expecting.
-You were so excited, right?!
+First, I want you to remember your excitement when telling your husband, best friend, sister, or parents that you were expecting.
+You were so excited!
 And do you remember how pregnancy changed your body–it was just a little at first, but then as your baby grew, so did your belly.
-And you rejoiced with each picture taken to show the progression.
+Maybe even your ankles.
+And despite the expanding and the stretching, you rejoiced with each picture taken to show the progression.
 And do you remember the emotions you felt when your miracle kicked for the first time?
 Or had the hiccups?
-You were crazy excited, right?
+You were crazily excited, am I right?

 What about when your baby moved inside of you at the sound of your voice?
-And think back to the overwhelming sense of joy you felt and how your heart almost burst out of your chest when you gazed into their eyes for the first time.
-Do you remember the tears in your own?
-And how those tears made it difficult for you to frantically count their fingers and toes?
+And think back to the overwhelming joy you felt and how your heart almost burst out of your chest when you gazed into their eyes for the first time.
+Do you remember the tears in your eyes and how they made it difficult to frantically count their fingers and toes?

-Imagine yourself in your first, second, or third trimester going in for a routine doctor’s appointment expecting to hear the nurse tell you that there is a healthy baby developing perfectly.
-But the only thing you hear is silence, followed by a muffled voice telling you there is no longer a heartbeat.
+Imagine yourself in your first, second, or third trimester going in for a routine doctor’s appointment, expecting to hear the nurse tell you that a healthy baby is developing perfectly.
+But you only hear silence, followed by a muffled voice telling you there is no longer a heartbeat.

-Imagine instead of picking out your child’s first outfit, you choose a casket.
-Try to imagine the pain associated with never knowing what it will feel like to have their precious arms wrapped around your neck.
-Or never getting to hear the sound of their voice or look into their eyes.
+Imagine, instead of picking out your child’s first outfit, you choose a casket.
+Imagine the pain of never knowing what it will feel like to have their precious arms wrapped around your neck.
+Or you never get to hear their voice or look into their eyes.
 Better yet, your beloved child will never get to look into your eyes and see the unconditional love you have for them.

-It’s hard imagining these horrific moments, isn’t’ it?
+It’s hard imagining these horrific moments.
 And no one wants to.
 No one wants this type of pain for even a second.
-But for some women, it is their reality that often paralyzes them with worry as they fear of never being able to experience motherhood.
-It is their reality that keeps them feeling alone and set apart.
-Always on the outside looking in while attending baby showers and other social gatherings.
-It is their reality that makes being able to get out of bed and attend a church service on the second Sunday in May, an unbearable and painful and tearful struggle.
+But for some women, it is their reality, and it often paralyzes them with worry as they fear never being able to experience motherhood.
+Their reality keeps them feeling alone and set apart, always on the outside looking in while attending baby showers and other social gatherings.
+Their reality makes getting out of bed and attending a church service on the second Sunday in May an unbearable, painful, and tearful struggle.

-Because for this particular holiday, those who only see a negative pregnancy test, or who have suffered a miscarriage, a still birth, or experienced an unsuccessful adoption, their fears, worries, and painful emotions are magnified and intensified.
-Every Mother’s Day commercial they see, greeting card they pass by, or baby giggle they hear reminds them of what they are not, but so desperately want to become.
+Because for this particular holiday, those who only see a negative pregnancy test, have suffered a miscarriage, a stillbirth, or experienced an unsuccessful adoption, their fears, worries, and painful emotions are magnified and intensified.
+Every Mother’s Day commercial they see, the greeting card they pass by, or the baby giggle they hear reminds them of what they are not but so desperately want to become.
 It is like pouring salt into their open wound.
-And on that Sunday when they watch as each mother stands in church to be recognized…to be applauded…shame can unexpectedly wash over them as they realize they are forced to be left sitting, unqualified for such honor.
+And on that Sunday, when they watch as each mother stands in the church to be recognized…to be applauded…shame can unexpectedly wash over them as they realize they are forced to be left sitting, unqualified for such honor.

-Even for those who have hope that their situation could change and faith so strong to believe that it will, this day is still not easy.
-Because the grief from what she is not and what she has lost, will come pouring down on her like a hurricane.
-And while she should be able to get up and run to the church on this Sunday for healing of her broken heart, much like a sick person runs to a hospital, she can’t.
+Even for those who hope their situation could change and have faith so strong to believe it will, this day is still not easy.
+Because the grief from what she is not, and the pain from what she has lost, will come pouring down on her like a hurricane.
+And while she should be able to get up and run to the church this Sunday to heal her broken heart, much like a sick person runs to a hospital, she can’t.
 Because for her?
-The pain is far greater in the church, then at home.
+The pain is far greater in the church than at home.

 But even so, she still needs shelter from the storm.
 A place where she can find peace.
 And hope.
 A place where she doesn’t feel alone.
 Or scared.
 But most of all, she needs someone to take her there.
-Because do you remember in school when the storm alarm would sound and the teacher would lead you to a place of safety?
-You were scared and so she helped you to your knees.
-She showed you how to cover your head with your hands, all the while reminding you in her sweet and gentle voice that it would be okay.
+Because do you remember in school when the storm alarm would sound, and the teacher would lead you to a place of safety?
+You were scared, so the teacher helped you to your knees.
+She showed you how to cover your head with your hands while reminding you in her sweet and gentle voice that it would be okay.
 Do you remember that?
 Because that is what she needs.

 She needs someone with compassion and understanding, perhaps someone like you, to help her.

-Because in the coming days her alarm is going to sound.
-Her eyes will slowly begin to open.
-And she will immediately be stricken with sadness and despair as she remembers what day it is.
+After all, her alarm will sound in the coming days, her eyes will slowly begin to open, and she will immediately be stricken with sadness, even despair, as she remembers what day it is.
 Mother’s Day.
-And she will need someone to take her to a place of safety.
-To remind her to get on her knees and cry out to the Lord for His comfort, for His peace.
-All the while needing someone to help cover her head for protection.
-But not with hands…with words.
+She will then need someone to take her to a place of safety, reminding her to get on her knees and cry out to the Lord for His comfort and peace.
+All while also needing someone to help cover her head for protection.
+But not with hands…rather with words.
 But not just any words.
 His words.
-Because through heartache and pain, she too will need to hear a calm and gentle voice.
-A voice reminding her that according to Leviticus 26:9, He will look on her favor and increase her numbers.
-And she will need someone to assure her that He will fulfill the desires He has placed inside of her heart (Psalm 37:4).
-And what she has lost?
-He will restore.
+Because of her heartache and pain, she will also need to hear a calm and gentle voice reminding her that according to Leviticus 26:9, He will look in her favor and increase her numbers.
+And she will need someone to assure her that He will fulfill the desires He has placed inside her heart (Psalm 37:4).
+And He will restore what she has lost.
 (Zechariah 9:12).

-Although these words might not completely erase the emptiness she feels, it will help her know that she is not alone.
+Although these words might not completely erase her emptiness, they will help her know she is not alone.
 It will help her see that she is not overlooked.
 And the child she might have lost has not been forgotten.

-So, sweet Mama, if you know someone struggling with infertility will you be that someone for her?
-Will you step out of the crowd and be the one she needs this Sunday?
-Will you help shield her from the wind and the rain caused by her grief?
-Because the shelter she needs, could be found inside your hug.
-Or the thoughtful card you send or the flowers you give, could be the umbrella that not only helps her weather the storm, but also helps her to dance within it.
-And the individual time and attention you give to her on this particular day that is meant to celebrate you, could be exactly what she needs in order to help her remain steadfast in her faith and confident in His timing.
+So, sweet Mama, if you know someone struggling with infertility, will you be that someone for her?
+Will you step out of the crowd and be the one she needs?
+The one who will help shield her from the wind and the rain caused by her grief?
+Because the shelter she needs could be found inside your hug.
+Or the thoughtful card you give could be the umbrella that not only helps her weather the storm but also help her dance within it.
+The individual time and attention you give her on this particular day meant to celebrate you could be exactly what she needs to help her remain steadfast in her faith and be confident in His timing.

-So, let me ask you again sweet Mama, will you be that someone she needs this Mother’s Day?
-I sure hope so…
+Let me ask you again, sweet Mama, will you be someone she needs this Mother’s Day?
+For her, I sure hope so…